Tochemey/goakt/README.md

 - [`Stop`](./actors/supervisor.go): to stop the child actor which is the default one
 - [`Resume`](./actors/supervisor.go): ignores the failure and process the next message, instead.

-with the `Restart` directive, every child actor of the faulty is stopped and garbage-collected when the given parent is restarted.
+With the `Restart` directive, every child actor of the faulty is stopped and garbage-collected when the given parent is restarted.
 This helps avoid resources leaking.
+There are only two scenarios where an actor can supervise another actor:
+- It watches the given actor via the `Watch` method.
+With this method the parent actor can also listen to the `Terminated` message to decide what happens next to the child actor.
+- The actor to be supervised is a child of the given actor.

 ### Actor System